Galser/tfe-selfsigned-with-proxy/README.md

 ![Workspace name](screenshots/20-end-workspace.png)

-- Go to the workspace settings, and ensure that they are corresponding to the screenshot below :
+- Go to the workspace settings and ensure that they are corresponding to the screenshot below :
   - Execution mode set to `Remote`
   - Apply Method is `Auto apply`

 ![Workspace settings](screenshots/21-workspace-settings.png)

 - Add your SSH key to the workspace.
-Click on Workspace Settings --> Manage SSH Keys -- and add one (same as on GitLab side).
+Click on **Workspace Settings** --> **Manage SSH Keys** - and add one (same as on GitLab side).
 Or you can add it per connection - choose the method you most comfortable with.

 - Now.
-Go back to GitLab or use your favorite Git client - change for example name of the `null_resource` on line 14 and commit it to the repo :
+Go back to GitLab WebUI or use your favorite Git client.
+We need to introduce some changes to our TF code in repo.
+Change for example name of the `null_resource` on line 14 and commit it to the repo :

 ```terraform
 ...